 Born 8 September 1954, in Vila Nova de Famalicão, Portugal, she grew up predominantly in Vila do Conde, in northern Portugal.
 When she was eight years old, her mother passed away, leaving Lemos and her seven siblings to help raise each other.

 At the age of 20, she moved to Oporto, Portugal, where she spent most of her adult life.
 During those years, she took a year out to teach primary school in Luanda, Angola.
 One day, upon her return to Oporto, Lemos met a young Macanese man who would turn her life upside down.
 “I met him in Café Belas Artes, a famous coffee shop in 1981.

 While she was employed there, a position she held for six years, Lemos enrolled in a post-graduate course in Arts Management at the Institute of European Studies of Macau.
-“The Culture Centre of Macau was about to open as well as other cultural spaces in Macau, so specialised workers were needed, and I decided to take that course which had a lot of exposure with international key leaders,” she explains.
+“The Culture Centre of Macao was about to open as well as other cultural spaces in Macao, so specialised workers were needed, and I decided to take that course which had a lot of exposure with international key leaders,” she explains.
 Additionally, Lemos has always enjoyed culture and the arts from a very young age.
 Many of her close friends back in Oporto were artists, and she had always wanted to pursue something in that field.

 In 1999, she decided to pursue a bachelor’s degree in Conservation and Restoration at Escola Superior de Tecnologia de Tomar, Portugal, but her son developed a serious health condition delaying her plans.
 Shortly thereafter, the president of the Institute of European Studies of Macau, Maria do Céu Esteves, invited Lemos to organise the institute’s library.